bartlettroscoe/TrilinosWiki/Policies-|-Test-Dashboard-Policy.md

 ## <a name="clean-track"></a>Clean Track

 The Clean Track provides the highest level of stability of any of the Trilinos dashboard tracks.
-The Clean Track builds correspond to the builds in the Pull-request Testing track builds.
+The Clean Track builds correspond to the builds in the Pull-request Track.
 Clean Track builds are of very high interest to a wide variety of stakeholders.

 ### Adding a Build